thevindu-w/clip_share_server/README.md

 <br>

 ClipShare is a lightweight and cross-platform tool for clipboard sharing.
-ClipShare enables copying text, files, and images on one device and pasted on another.
+ClipShare enables copying text, files, and images on one device and pasting on another.
 ClipShare is simple and easy to use while being highly configurable.
 The ClipShare server runs in the background on your desktop/laptop.
 Clients can connect to the server and share copied text, files, and images.

 ## Download